Introduction to Medical Textiles: Applications and Innovations in Healthcare

 The production process of medical textile is almost same as a normal textile process, but here medical properties embedded or sprayed on to product and applied special bio-chemical procedure then normal textile product process.

-The production flow chart of medical textile is given below-
+The production flow chart of medical textiles is given below-

 Flow Chart of Medical Textile